NachoAG76/edaviz/README.md

 # Installation

-Currently, we are in private beta testing mode.
+Currently, we are in private alpha testing mode.
 You will receive the initial `pip install` command directly from us when you have been chosen for early access.

 ## After the pip install:
 In addition, you need to activate extensions for Jupyter Lab or Jupyter Notebook: